amazon-connect/voicemail-express-amazon-connect/README.md

 Finally, some basic troubleshooting steps can be found on the [Troubleshooting Common Voicemail Issues](Docs/vmx_troubleshooting.md) page.

 ## Roadmap
-The following items are planned for future releases
+The following items are currently planned for future releases.
+Changes to roadmap depend on feedback, however one overarching tenent of VocieMail Express is to keep the solution lightweight, with a minimal number of required services and administration.
+-  **1H2024**
    -  Optional delivery mode add-ins: Allows you to add additional delivery modes as desired.
 The first batch of delivery modes will be:
+      -  Email via SES
       -  Salesforce Case
       -  Salesforce custom objects
-   -  Email via SES
    -  Update KVStoS3 function to Python
    -  Update python version to 3.12
+   -  Example flows
+   -  Notification Option
+-  **2h2024**
    -  Reduce layer size for default deployments
    -  Reduce complexity and number of functions
--  Agent queue check to make sure there are not too many contacts in queue.
+   -  GenAI summary option
+   -  Support for GitHub sync

 **Current Published Version:** 2024.03.20
 Current published version is the version of the code and templates that has been deployed to our S3 buckets